Mustafa-shikalgar/MEET-IQ/README.md

 - Visual captures of regions are intentionally restricted to user-defined boundary boxes to prevent capturing sensitive out-of-bounds screen data.

 ---
-*Built with ❤️ for the future of asynchronous work.*